Henry Clifford, 10th Baron Clifford: "Shepherd Lord"

 Popular belief later held that as a boy of seven, Clifford was spirited away from his home in Skipton Castle following his father's death.
 For his own protection, so it went, his mother sent him to live in Londesborough on the property of a trusted family nurse where he employed himself tending the family's sheep.
 Whenever his mother believed him likely to be discovered he would be moved.
 Precisely where to is unknown, but both Yorkshire and Cumberland are possible; in the latter case, for example, Clifford's father-in-law held estates in Threlkeld.
 This supposedly gave Clifford the soubriquet "shepherd lord".
 The story seems to have originated with the 16th-century antiquarian Edward Hall and been reiterated by Lady Anne Clifford, in her 17th-century family history.
-The early modern historian Jessica Malay, argues that "with EdwardIV on the throne (elder brother of the Earl of Rutland) and the Clifford hereditary lands forfeit, the Clifford dynasty was threatened with extinction".
+The early modern historian Jessica Malay, argues that "with Edward IV on the throne (elder brother of the Earl of Rutland) and the Clifford hereditary lands forfeit, the Clifford dynasty was threatened with extinction".
 Lady Anne was, she says, "keen to emphasise the role of women in the survival of the Clifford dynasty", and as such created a "dramatic narrative" in which Margaret deliberately defies the crown for the sake of her dead husband's heir.
 Anne clearly believed that King Edward sought revenge for the murder of his younger brother, which put young Clifford's life in danger.
 (Note: While John Clifford undoubtedly was responsible for Rutland's death, it was not for many years that it brought Clifford much more than what the medievalist Henry Summerson has called "considerable notoriety".
 Further expansive lurid details, he says, were "first reported only several decades after the event".
 He dates the first published description of "Butcher Clifford" as being not until the 1540s, when John Leland published his Itinerary.
 Leland wrote that "for killing of men at this bataill [Clifford] was caullid the boucher".
 The annalist William Worcester, writing contemporaneously says that Clifford killed Rutland on Wakefield Bridge as the earl attempted to flee the battle.
 In the sixteenth century, Worcester's report was expanded by Hall, and this became the source for Shakespeare's account.
 Various historical inaccuracies were introduced, says Summerson.
 These included Rutland being aged twelve at the time of his death rather than, as he actually was, seventeen, and also that Clifford beheaded York after the battle, whereas the duke almost certainly fell in the fighting.
 Lander suggests that most of the later descriptions of Clifford at Wakefield "appear too late to be worthy of much credence".)
 Malay suggests that, while Anne Clifford believed the story of the shepherd's family taking her ancestor in, modern historians generally discount it as folklore, to greater or lesser degrees.
 It has received some traction; the 19th-century genealogist George Edward Cokayne accepted the story of Clifford's being "(for security against the disfavour with which his family was viewed by the reigning house) concealed by his mother" and raised as a shepherd, as did the antiquarian J. W. Clay in a 1905 article for the Yorkshire Archaeological Journal.
 The scholar R. T. Spence also repeated the story in his 1959 University of London PhD thesis on the later Cliffords (writing that Clifford was "brought up as a Shepherd boy to escape the fate of his father's victim").
 Three years later Dickens (in his edition of the Clifford Papers) described how Clifford "aged about seven, lay in real danger and was brought up first as a shepherd".
-(Note: Lander notes that this fear of EdwardIV's vengeance was not the only example of an exaggerated claim of Yorkist ferocity.
+(Note: Lander notes that this fear of Edward IV's vengeance was not the only example of an exaggerated claim of Yorkist ferocity.
 Rumours such as these generally originated in the French visitor and writer Philippe de Commines's late 15th-century Mémoires.
 Other examples from there are the tales of the Duke of Exeter, "barefoot and ragged in the Low Countries begging his bread door to door", and Margaret, Countess of Oxford forced to live on charity and "what she myght get with her nedyll or other such conyng as she excercysed".)